elisiariocouto/specular/README.md

 - S3 storage backend
 - Cache invalidation API
-- Pre-warming cache
+- Pre-warming cache (already supported since the filesystem structure is the same as `terraform providers mirror`)
 - Authentication and authorization
 - Rate limiting
-- Support for other ecosystems (Docker, npm, PyPI)
+- Support for other ecosystems (Docker, npm, PyPI, nuget, maven)